Teichlab/scg_lib_structs/docs/source/ge/mcSCRB-seq.md

 `--readFilesIn mereu2020/mcscrb-seq/SRR9621767_2.fastq.gz mereu2020/mcscrb-seq/SRR9621767_1.fastq.gz` or `--readFilesIn /path/to/Undetermined_S0_R2_001.fastq.gz /path/to/Undetermined_S0_CB_UMI.fastq.gz`

->>> If you check the manual, we sould put two files here.
+>>> If you check the manual, we should put two files here.
 The first file is the reads that come from cDNA, and the second file should contain cell barcode and UMI.
 In __SCRB-seq/mcSCRB-seq__, cDNA reads come from Read 2, and the cell barcode and UMI come from either Read 1 or the `CB_UMI.fastq.gz` file we created as described above.
 Check [the mcSCRB-seq GitHub Page](https://teichlab.github.io/scg_lib_structs/methods_html/SCRB-seq.html) if you are not sure.

 `--soloType CB_UMI_Simple`